oceanwhales/poc-frontend-angular2/README.md

-Here is bad code #js
+Here is good code #ts